-The Planning and Environment Decisions Wales is an executive agency in the Welsh Government.
+The Planning and Environment Decisions Wales is a part of the Welsh Government.
 Its main work is the processing of planning and enforcement appeals and holding examinations of local development plans.

 It also deals with a wide variety of other planning related work, including: